39 of the Best Fenced Dog Parks in NSW

 Fenced Dog Parks in Country NSW

-If you’re heading west of Sydney with your dog, whether to the Southern Highlands, Blue Mountains or inland NSW, check out these great fenced dog parks in country NSW.
+If you’re heading west of Sydney with your dog, whether to the Southern Highlands, Blue Mountains or inland NSW, check out these great fenced dog parks in country NSW, from east to west.

 #1 Centennial Dog Park, Bowral